rabbitmq/rabbitmq-delayed-message-exchange/README.md

 will be removed from RabbitMQ starting with the 4.3 or 4.4 series.

-A [distributed design](https://github.com/rabbitmq/rabbitmq-delayed-message-exchange/issues/229) of this plugin required significant changes and tool a few person-years.
+A [distributed design](https://github.com/rabbitmq/rabbitmq-delayed-message-exchange/issues/229) of this plugin required significant changes (e.g. switching from a custom exchange type to a custom queue type), and took a few person-years worth of R&D investment.

 As this is an entirely optional feature, it was decided to ship it in the commercial edition.

 ## Alternatives Available